carpentries-lab/metagenomics-analysis/_episodes/06-assembly.md

   <img src="{{ page.root }}/fig/mapping_bins.png" width="600" height="300" alt="Cog Metagenome" />
 </a>

 With Bowtie2 we can do the mapping (also called alignment) of the reads to the contigs of one bin to extract these reads.
-The reads we will be using are the reads corrected by MetaSPAdes.
+The reads we will be using are the reads corrected by MetaSPAdes `corrected/JC1A_R1.00.0_0.cor.fastq` and `corrected/JC1A_R2.00.0_0.cor.fastq`.
 Let's see the command to do this with the bin that would be named `JC1A_contigs_MaxBin.01.fasta`.
+The output of the mapping is a file in a format called SAM.

 ~~~
 #Build the index